vaishnaviyerge/vaishnaviyerge/README.md

 - 👋 Hey there!
-- 🌱 I am currently learning Backend development!
+- 🌱 I am currently learning Backend Development!
 - 👀 Talks about #web3 #blockchain
 - 📫 How to reach me https://linktr.ee/vaishnaviyerge